loomchild/theo-rails/README.md

 > [!TIP]
 > Rendered partials can be implemented in ERB, Theo or any other template language.

-#### Boolean attributes
+#### Boolean partial attributes

-If an attribute has no value, you can omit it, for example:
+If a partial attribute has no value, you can omit it, for example:
 ```html
 <_button disabled />
 ```